section-engineering-education/engineering-education/content/articles/build-a-hash-generator-application-using-reactjs/index.md

 status: publish
 published: true
 url: /build-a-hash-generator-application-using-reactjs/
-title: Reactjs Hash Application Generator
+title: React.js Hash Application Generator
-description: This guide will walk the reader about the Hash functions and illustrates how to build a Hash generator application using React.js.
+description: This guide will walk the reader through Hash functions and illustrates how to build a Hash generator application using React.js.
 We will create a simple app that calculates hashes from text strings, hash them, and send back the hashed text to the user.
 author: moses-maina
-date: 2021-11-22T00:00:00-16:00
+date: 2021-11-26T00:00:00-12:00
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: